mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 used to create a container that's linked to the job container.

 The service container for MySQL is accessible under the hostname `mysql`.
-To access your database service you have to connect to the host named `mysql` instead of a socket or `localhost`.
+To access your database service, connect to the host named `mysql` instead of a socket or `localhost`.
 Read more in [accessing the services](#accessing-the-services).

 ### How the health check of services works

-Services are designed to provide additional functionality which is **network accessible**.
+Services are designed to provide additional features which are **network accessible**.
-It may be a database like MySQL, or Redis, and even `docker:stable-dind` which allows you to use Docker in Docker.
-It can be practically anything that's required for the CI/CD job to proceed and is accessed by network.
+They may be a database like MySQL, or Redis, and even `docker:stable-dind` which allows you to use Docker-in-Docker.
+It can be practically anything that's required for the CI/CD job to proceed, and is accessed by network.

 To make sure this works, the runner:

 1. Checks which ports are exposed from the container by default.
 1. Starts a special container that waits for these ports to be accessible.

-When the second stage of the check fails, it prints the warning: `*** WARNING: Service XYZ probably didn't start properly`.
+If the second stage of the check fails, it prints the warning: `*** WARNING: Service XYZ probably didn't start properly`.
 This issue can occur because:

 - There is no opened port in the service.